William Heyen: Career

 He edited two major collections of poetry, The Generation of 2000: Contemporary American Poets, and American Poets in 1976.
 He is also the editor of September 11, 2001: American Poets Respond (2002).

-Many of his manuscripts, correspondence, and his collection of first editions of modern American authors are archived in the Rare Books Collection at University of Rochester, at Boston University, at the Beinecke Library at Yale University, and at the University of New Hampshire.
+Many of his manuscripts, correspondence, and his collection of first editions of modern American authors are archived in the Rare Books Collection at the University of Rochester in Rochester, New York; at Boston University, at the Beinecke Library at Yale University, and at the University of New Hampshire in Durham.

 In 2004, he was one of the five finalists for the National Book Award for poetry for his volume Shoah Train.
 Other volumes of the past few years are September 11, 2001: American Writers Respond (2002) a collection of short stories, The Hummingbird Corporation (2003), and a collection of 30 years of essays called Home: Autobiographies, etc. His most recent collections are Confessions of Doc Williams and Other Poems (2006) and Titanic & Iceberg: Early Essays and Reviews (2006).